-I’m an Academic Support Officer in the Library, where I help with enquiries and workshops, and develop online training materials.
+I was an Academic Support Officer in the Library, where I helped with enquiries and workshops, and developed online training materials.
 I love watching movies, am drawn to anything crafty or creative, and spend far too much money on pick ’n’ mix.

 I’m a finalist at the Law School and if I am not buried in law books or fulfilling my adviser duties at the Learning Grid, I am working with refugees at the Coventry Law Centre.
 If I couldn’t make it out of bed, then I love to lounge at my home in Birmingham, try new food recipes, and watch sitcoms.

 My persona is split between between being an undergraduate mathematician, a Student Adviser in the Learning Grid and a Cooper in the student Food Co-op.
 Other than that I’m interested in pretty much everything.
 When not satiating this omni-interest by reading, I’m a keen orienteer, bicycle lover and devotee of Mahler’s music.

 I am a history finalist at the University of Warwick.
 You will commonly find me in the various coffee outlets around campus hungover and/or sleep-deprived.
 I like to spend my time travelling, cooking and blogging.

 I am a sometime-archivist, historian and PhD who has spent more years at Warwick than seems possible.
 These days you’ll find me working in the Student Admissions and Recruitment Office.
 Outside work you’ll often find me out walking, doodling, dancing to synthpop, playing tennis, or with my head wedged in a book.

 I was a PhD student and seminar tutor in the Department of History.
 I split my time between my flat in Kenilworth and the comfy chairs in Curiositea.
 When I am not blogging, I like cats, cheese, and cycling, and some other things which don’t begin with C.